 Due to the high temperatures and humidity, a steam room does come with a warning label.
 If you have low blood pressure or tendencies to faint or become dizzy then be mindful of the clock when using one.

-According to experts it is vital to stay hydrated and limit your time to a few minutes when starting out.
+According to experts, it is vital to stay hydrated and limit your time to a few minutes when starting.
 Do not use steam rooms if you are using drugs, medications or under the influence of alcohol.

 If you are pregnant, using a steam room is not advised nor if you have heart conditions.
 If you are concerned then check with your physician before proceeding.

 What is a Sauna?

-A sauna is a dry, high temperature room.
+A sauna is a dry, high-temperature room.
 Typically, saunas will range between 158 degrees Fahrenheit to 212 degrees Fahrenheit.
-They are generally dry and have a humidity of 10 percent to 20 percent which is significantly lower in humidity and higher in temperature.
+They are generally dry and have a humidity of 10 percent to 20 percent which is significantly lower in humidity and higher in temperature than a steam room.

-A sauna can actually increase the skins temperature to 104 degrees Fahrenheit.
+A sauna can increase the temperature of the skin to 104 degrees Fahrenheit.
 As you can imagine at such a high temperature you will begin to sweat.

 Types of Saunas